The stable "Unstable Natural Media" due to the presence of turbulence: Energy balance argument

 for some constant $C'$, denoting these two solutions as $T_{1,2}$ that correspond to the cold and warm gas density, respectively.
-Then Eq.\ref{eq:7} can be written as \footnote{When the system is isobaric ($n=0$), the current integral gives a logarithmic form.}:
+Then Eq.\ref{eq:7} can be written as \footnote{When the system is isobaric ($n=0$), the current integral gives a logarithmic form. {\torefereetwo We recognize that the current analytical construction is not suitable in describing the case when the phase diagram does not exhibit a range of negative polytropic equation of state.
+This effect is particularly prominent when (1) there is no magnetic field, (2) the metallicity is too low.
+The latter case only happens in high redshift ISM \citep{2016ApJ...822...83B}.
+However, the former case deserves further physical discussion, which we will explain in the Appendix \ref{ap:A}. }}:

 where from observation we know $T_2 \gg T_1$ ($T_1 \approx 200K, T_2 \approx 5000K$), therefore the $T_1$ part can be safely ignored in our order-of-magnitude estimates.

 What remains is to relate $T_{1,2}$ with turbulence velocity $v$.
 Assuming all the turbulence energy went into the support of the negative adiabatic EoS: